-As a Washington, DC, Maryland, and Virginia personal injury lawyer, Paul has litigated cases all over the Metro area.
-He has overseen many successful trials in the local and federal courts of the District of Columbia, Maryland, and Virginia, as well.
-He also routinely argues cases before the District of Columbia Court of Appeals, the Maryland Court of Special Appeals, and the DC Federal Circuit.
-Several of his cases resulted in new legislation and decisions that continue to influence future personal injury claims.
+Paul represented clients in many successful trials in the local and federal courts of the District of Columbia, Maryland, and Virginia.
+He routinely argues cases before the District of Columbia Court of Appeals, the Maryland Court of Special Appeals, and the DC Federal Circuit.
+Several of his cases resulted in new legislation and decisions that continue to influence future cases.

-Prior to practicing law, Paul received his B.A. from Boston College and his J.D. with honors from the George Washington University Law School.
-While at Boston College, Paul was a scholarship member of the Men’s Division I Soccer Team.
-During that time, he was team captain for several seasons and was a four-time winner of the Big East Conference Academic All-Star Award.
-Paul was also the 1999 recipient of the Tom McElroy Award.
-This award recognizes the student-athlete at Boston College who best represents the ideals of character, leadership and achievement.
+While at Boston College, Paul was a scholarship member of the Men’s Division I Soccer Team, serving as team captain for several seasons.
+In 1999, he received the Tom McElroy Award.
+This award recognizes the student-athlete at Boston College who best represents the ideals of character, leadership, and achievement.

-Outside of work, Paul enjoys spending time with his wife and three children as well as participating in charities for local schools in Montgomery County and DC.
+He is licensed to practice in Washington, DC, Virginia, and Maryland.
+Outside of work, Paul enjoys spending time with his wife and three children as well as participating in charities for local schools in Montgomery County.